juicedata/juicefs/docs/en/getting-started/installation.md

 3. Switching the branch

-   The source code uses the `main` branch by default, and you can switch to any official release, for example to the latest release `v1.0.0-beta2`(release on March 2022).
+   The source code uses the `main` branch by default, and you can switch to any official release, for example to the release `v1.0.0-beta2`:

    ```shell
    git checkout v1.0.0-beta2